 HMG-CoA reductase inhibitor.

 See Contraindications.
-Avoid concomitant grapefruit juice >1 quart daily.
-Caution with other fibrates, lomitapide (in HoFH patients).
+Avoid concomitant grapefruit juice.
 Reduce max simvastatin dose if amiodarone, dronedarone, verapamil, diltiazem, amlodipine, ranolazine must be used.
 Concomitant lipid-modifying doses (≥1g/day) of niacin: not recommended in Chinese patients.
 Increased rhabdomyolysis with concomitant daptomycin; suspend simvastatin temporarily.
-Caution with colchicine.
+Caution with other fibrates, lomitapide, colchicine.
 Monitor digoxin, oral anticoagulants.

 Upper respiratory infection, headache, abdominal pain, constipation, nausea, elevated serum transaminases, myopathy, rhabdomyolysis; increased HbA1c and fasting serum glucose, rare: cognitive impairment, non-fatal hepatic failure.